Host

 Here:

-header directs the request to example.com
+- The Host header directs the request to example.com on port 8080.

 - This is useful when hosting an API or other services on a non-default port.